gregorriegler/slides-mob.sh/slides.md

 - at the same time
 - on the same code
 - on the same screen
-- solving the same problem.
+- solving the same problem

+---

+### A deliberate practice

+- Strong style (dedicated typist/talker)
+- Rotate frequently
+- Safe space
+- Regular retrospectives
+- Continuous improvement

+---

+### Benefits

+- We learn from each other.
+- We enjoy ourselves.
+- We identify and correct mistakes early.

 ---